Retirement Retirement Planning

 Using the rule of 4%, a retiree may comfortably withdraw 4% from their retirement investments each year without worrying about running out of cash during their retirement years.
 That will produce an income of $40,000 a year.

-Be aware that there are other factors that may affect how much income $1 million produces, such as a decline in the stock market, inflation, or an economic downturn.
+Be aware that other factors may affect the income $1 million produces, such as a decline in the stock market, inflation, or an economic downturn.

 So while the 4% is good, you also may want to have some extra cash saved or be flexible and cut back on expenses if needed.